All Men Are Brothers (film)

-All Men Are Brothers, also known as Seven Soldiers of Kung Fu, is a 1975 Hong Kong wuxia film based on the Chinese classical 14th century novel Water Margin.
+All Men Are Brothers, also known as Seven Soldiers of Kung Fu, is a 1975 Hong Kong wuxia film adapted from the 14th-century classical novel Water Margin, focusing on the Liangshan outlaws' campaign against Fang La's forces after they have been granted amnesty.
 The film was produced by the Shaw Brothers Studio and directed by Chang Cheh and Wu Ma.